dreamPathsProjekt/training-code/bash_guidelines/README.md

 ### Prefer simple code

-Bash scripts should be accessible to all Lensiors.
-Whilst SREs are capable of using advanced features sometimes it is more prudent to go the simple, albeit a bit longer way, to make our script more readable and maintainable.
+Bash scripts should be accessible to all enginners in an organization.
+Whilst SREs/DevOps/IT are capable of using advanced features sometimes it is more prudent to go the simple, albeit a bit longer way, to make our script more readable and maintainable.

 An example would be to prefer the easier to understand form: